 Push nuts are an ideal product for designers facing issues of fastening on to a thin walled hollow tube in rotary pivot applications.
 As a tube can only be fastened on the outer walls by flaring the ends of the tube, the push nut eliminates the need for this, saving both time and money.

-On a downside, push nuts are known for creating friction, wear and vibration.
+On a downside, push nuts are known for creating friction and wear, and are also critical in handling vibrations.
 This is where Saint-Gobain can help.
-At Saint-Gobain we have changed the design and added a PTFE surface, allowing these to be used in many different applications which reduce the friction, wear and vibration.
+At Saint-Gobain we have changed the design and added a solid PTFE layer, allowing these to be used in many different applications which significantly reduce the friction, wear and vibration.

 An example of this is a push nut that has been designed for fixing the cross tube assembly found on the height adjustment for a car seat.

 SPRINGLIDE™ push nuts reduce assembly time and cut costs.
-The PTFE surface allows for a better quality feel with the additional advantages of a reduction in noise and friction.
+The solid PTFE layer allows for a better quality feel with the additional advantages of a reduction in noise and friction.

-The PTFE layer creates a low friction sliding surface as well as providing the typical locking function.
-It acts as both nut and bearing, and removes the need for a secondary flange.
+The PTFE layer creates a low friction sliding surface as well as the spring steel provides the typical locking function.
+It acts as both nut and bearing, and removes the need for any additional mechanical forming.

 One application, that the Saint-Gobain’s SPRINGLIDE™ push nuts have been used for, is to fix the cross tube to the side member of car seats.
-The traditional way is time-consuming, and accuracy is difficult as this would mean the use of a secondary flanged bush.
+The traditional way is time-consuming, and accuracy is difficult as this would mean the use of plain bearings and addition forming steps to fix all together.
 To overcome this, engineers will swage the tube with the addition of grease, however this is a costly process: our innovative new push nuts make assembly so much simpler.

 As well as easier assembly, our push nuts can make a huge difference to the end user’s experience.
-As electric vehicles are becoming the norm in the automotive industry, driver comfort and vibration reduction is key.
+As electric vehicles are becoming the norm in the automotive industry, driver comfort and flexible adjustability is key.
 The PTFE element in our push nuts supports with the reduction of N.V.H.

-Although this is one example of using SPRINGLIDE™, for linear control, a push nut can also be used for many other applications such as rotational torque, for example, armrests.
+For this example, the main function of SPRINGLIDE™ is a combined fastener / bearing, a push nut can also be used for many other functions such as rotational torque, for example, in an armrest.

 Find out more about SPRINGLIDE™ by contacting us at Saint-Gobain.
 We’ll discuss your application with you, engineer to engineer, and find the right component.